Ñusta: Clothing

-An important method that ñustas used to mark their status was through clothing.
-The ñañaca, for example, was a small cloth worn on the top of the head to signify high female rank.
-Noblewomen would also wear lliclas, woven shawls pinned across the chest, overtop of an acsu, a rectangular woven wrapped skirt or dress.
-While noblemen also used clothing to signify status, throughout the Spanish conquest, how they presented themselves became increasingly different from noblemen.
-Despite Spanish influence, the way noblewomen dressed stayed stable and endured relatively no change.
-In comparison, noblemen underwent more of a dynamic change.
-Their style of dress became prominently more Spanish by dressing in trousers, capes and jackets.
-This disparity in clothing highlighted how men wanted to be perceived as more Spanish in order to obtain more authority, whereas the opposite applied to women.
-Assimilating into Spanish culture would take away their jurisdiction, which is why their dress had continuity. Ñustas were less ‘Hispanicized’ than noblemen, and there was more opposition to female political power in Indigenous societies as colonial ideas of patriarchy persisted.
+An important status marker of ñustas was their clothing.
+The ñañaca, for example, was a small cloth worn atop the head to signify high female rank.
+Noblewomen also wore llikllas, woven shawls pinned across the chest, over an acsu, a rectangular woven wrapped skirt or dress.

+Noblemen also used clothing to signify status, but the Spanish conquest influenced their presentation to become increasingly different from that of noblewomen.
+They adopted a markedly more Spanish style of dress: trousers, capes, and jackets.
+By contrast, the dress of noblewomen underwent very little change.
+This disparity highlighted how men wanted to be perceived as more Spanish to obtain more authority, whereas assimilation into Spanish culture would mitigate women's power. Ñustas were thus less "Hispanicized" than noblemen.
+As colonial patriarchy persisted and spread throughout the Andes, opposition to female political power increased in indigenous societies.